nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Moreover, we know that you understand your activities better.
 So UJDTDL allows you to create your very own categories to organise your activities.
 At the same time, UJDTDL is capable of scheduling floating tasks for you if you do not have a fixed time for them.
 Lastly, our unique product will intelligently sieve out urgent deadlines and serve up reminders for you so you will no longer overlook another significant activity.

-So if you are excited, then let's get started!
+Sounds exciting?
+Then let's get started!

 ## Quick Start